 It certainly looks neat, and you can select a colour to suit your iPad Pro or Smart Cover's dominant hue.
 However, what you really need to do is pair this with the pencil clip hack (03, above) to ensure that there is something to stop the Pencil from escaping.
 Belt and braces, and all that…

-05. Stand it upright with a Belkin case and stand
+05. Stand your Apple Pencil with a Belkin stand

 Belkin's case and stand for the Apple Pencil (opens in new tab) is one of the most elegant storage solutions to keep your stylus protected between uses.
 It holds the Apple Pencil upright and protects the tip while also allowing you easy access to the device on your desk.
 The stand doubles as a case, so you can also use it to store your Pencil safely when you're not using it.